matrix-org/matrix-spec/content/client-server-api/_index.md

 However, it is unusual that a Matrix client would encounter this event format.
 Instead, homeservers are responsible for converting events into the format shown below so that they can be easily parsed by clients.
+Note that the format below only applies to state and message events; ephemeral events will only have the `type` and `content` properties.

 {{% boxes/warning %}}
 Event bodies are considered untrusted data.
 This means that any application using